lisp-docs/process-dpans3r/md-files/chap-7.md

 The *generic function* **initialize-instance** is called by **make-instance** to initialize a newly created *instance*.
 It uses *standard method combination*. *Methods* for **initialize-instance** can be defined in order to perform any initialization that cannot be achieved simply by supplying initial values for *slots*.

-During initialization, **initialize-instance** is invoked after the following actions have been taken: **7–6** Programming Language—Common Lisp
+During initialization, **initialize-instance** is invoked after the following actions have been taken:

-Version 15.17R, X3J13/94-101R.

-Fri 12-Aug-1994 6:35pm EDT

 *•* The *defaulted initialization argument list* has been computed by combining the supplied *initialization argument list* with any default initialization arguments for the *class*.